Home

 • Using dimmer switches and motion sensor lights is another way to reduce energy consumption.

-• Plug your electronic devices into a 'smart' power strip so you can easily switch them off after using them.
+• Reduce vampire power up to 85% by plugging your electronic devices into something like a Power Smart Tower.
 Electronics that sleep on standby mode continue to pull current.
 This 'phantom power' can add up to 10% of your energy use for these devices.

-• Small portable solar devices can recharge your MP3 player, laptop, PDA, cell phone, and camera.
+• Small portable solar devices can recharge your laptop, music player, cell phone, and camera.

 • Use cooking appliances such as a toaster oven or slow cooker, or do stove-top cooking to reduce turning on the energy-intensive oven.